moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 ![layout](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/web/tutorial/images/moorhen-gui-items.png)

-Open a web browser window and point it at [cloud.ccp4.ac.uk](https://cloud.ccp4.ac.uk/) and login using your username and password.
-Once you are in the project folder, click on the "Tutorials" button on the top rigth.
+Open a web browser window and point it at [cloud.ccp4.ac.uk](https://cloud.ccp4.ac.uk/), then login using your username and password.
+Once you are in the project folder, click on the "Tutorials" button on the top right.
 This will open a dialog with a file browser.
 To reach the hop-on project for this tutorial, follow this path:

   - **upper directory** &rarr; **Workshops** &rarr; **MCCS2023** &rarr; **WebCoot** &rarr; **MCCS_WebCoot**

 Now open the imported project.

-Click on "Add Job" (green arrow) and add a create a new "Model Building with WebCoot/Moorhen" task.
+Click on "Add Job" (green arrow) and create a new "Model Building with WebCoot/Moorhen" task.

 _A new window with Moorhen opens.
 After the initial load, Moorhen displays a protein model, a blue 2Fo-Fc-style map and an Fo-Fc-style map in green (positive) and red (negative)._

- - If the new window is too small, you can resize it pulling its borders or clicking the "maximize" button ont he top right.
+ - If the new window is too small, you can resize it by pulling its borders or by clicking the "maximize" button ont he top right.

  - Use Left-Mouse click and drag to rotate the view.
    (just click and drag, when using at trackpad)